Testing Your Backups Is Critical

 TL;DR:

 Test your backups by periodically performing partial restores of backed-up data.
 This ensures the backup is likely to be there when you need it most.
 Repeat the test periodically.
-More frequently, just make sure that the backup is happening as scheduled.
+More frequently, make sure the backup is happening as scheduled.

 Why testing your backups matters